isomerpages/moe-bendemeersec/_life-at-bdms/Milestone Walk.md

 The objectives of the walk are as follow:

-* instill a sense of mental/psychological resilience among youths, giving them the confidence and mental capacity to tackle challenges;
+* <p style="text-align:justify">instill a sense of mental/psychological resilience among youths, giving them the confidence and mental capacity to tackle challenges;</p>
-* increase our students’ appreciation of Singapore’s achievements and the need to maintain harmony; and
+* <p style="text-align:justify">increase our students’ appreciation of Singapore’s achievements and the need to maintain harmony; and</p>
 * improve class cohesiveness and unity.

 <p style="text-align:justify">Below are some of the memories captured during the event.</p>